dipankardas011/dipankardas-portfolio/content/diary/Apr25.md

 description = "Let's talk about my April 2025"
 +++

+# Date 2025-04-13
+* ksctl new card based selection method stablized
+* learning about dagger agents and how to multi workflow around them and learning about what it is
+* learning about direct or normal Murtual F

 # Date 2025-04-12
 * ksctl new emission feature almost done with interesting DSA problems
 * some investing learnings